SAME DAY DISPATCH...

 Before installing your speed bumps, make sure that the road surface that you will be fitting them onto is clean, dry, and undamaged.
 Any damage to the surface should be repaired before the speed ramps are installed to provide a reasonably flat and consistent surface.

-Lay out your speed bumps in the area you want to install them to make sure that they fit comfortably in your available space and that they lie flat on the surface.
+Lay out your speed bumps in the area you want to install them to make sure that they fit comfortably in your available space and that they lie flat on the surface ensuring they are tight and well aligned.
 Mark out on the substrate surface where the road humps are to be drilled and fitted.
 Then either drill the holes in the substrate through the bumps’ pre-made fixing holes, or remove the ramps after marking the position of the drill holes, and drill the holes independently of the speed bumps.
+The holes should be 120mm-1400mm to accommodate the fixings.
 We strongly suggest you drill a couple of test holes first to ensure the drill bit is of the correct size for the material you are drilling into.
-Finally, insert the fixings into the hole, and secure your speed bumps in place.
+Finally, ensuring the holes are free from dust and debris, insert the fixings into the hole, and secure your speed bumps in place.
+We recommend that hand tools are used to prevent damage to fixings, however, power tools can be used with caution while ensuring bolts are not overtightened and damaged, but this is at the customer's own risk.

 IMPORTANT - Positioning of your speed bumps: